-Independent Non-executive Directors
+Independent non-executive Directors

-Mr. Yu Chun Kau (余振球), aged 49, was appointed as an Independent Non-executive Director on 17 December 2019.
-He is the Chairman of the Group's Remuneration Committee and a member of Nomination Committee.
-On 27 August 2021, Mr. Yu was re-designated as the Chairman of the Group's Audit Committee.
+Mr. Yu Chun Kau (余振球), aged 50, was appointed as an Independent Non-executive Director on 17 December 2019.
+He is the Chairman of the Group's Audit Committee and Remuneration Committee and a member of the Nomination Committee.
 He is responsible for providing independent advice to the Board.